Three Steps to Finding Your Brand Voice

 Step 1: Know your audience

-This is where you’ll want to spend the bulk of your research efforts.
+This is where you'll want to spend most of your research efforts.
 We truly believe that research lies at the heart of every good content marketing strategy, targeted ad campaign, and social media presence.
-Not to mention every product that’s ever sold millions of units or become “the next big thing.”
+Not to mention every product that sold millions of units or became “the next big thing.”

-You’ve done your marketing studies, right?
-That means you should have buyer personas, and they make an excellent starting point for researching your brand audience.
-Talk to the marketing department, find out who they’ve identified as their target buyer.
+You've done your marketing studies, right?
+That means you should have buyer personas; they make an excellent starting point for researching your brand audience.
+Talk to the marketing department and find out who they've identified as their target buyer.
 What can you glean from their data?

 • Age bracket